Shoulder Instability Adelaide - Treatment and Surgery

 You shoulder may also dislocate without an injury and is also known as voluntary or multi-directional instability.
 It typically associated with inherent loose ligaments leading to unstable joints (hypermobility).
 Patients with atraumatic instability may frequently experience a sense of shoulder instability during normal day-to-day movements or activities.
 Other joints of your body may also be affected by this.

-Shoulder Instability Treatment
+Shoulder Instability Treatment in Adelaide

 Treatment options for shoulder instability depend on the severity of your dislocation, if you had recurrent dislocation events, your age and activity level, your sporting ambitions, any shoulder hyperlaxity and your specific goals.
 Treatment is tailored for every single patient in order to achieve the best outcome for your shoulder.
 Treatment that does no involve surgery includes: